neeleythere/logseq/pages/Arrays.md

-# Arrays
+- # Arrays #cpp
   Arrays can be used to store multiple values under a single identifier.

   In C++, items within an array must be of the same type.
 Additionally, the size of the array must be specified.
 ## Declaring an Array
 To declare an array, state the data type and specify the size of the array like so:
 ```cpp